data-integrations/wrangler/docs/directives/write-as-json-map.md

 ## Usage Notes

-The `write-as-json-map` directive converts the entire record into a JSON map.
+The WRITE-AS-JSON-MAP directive converts the entire record into a JSON map.
 If the `<column>` already exists, it will overwrite it.

 Depending on the type of object a field is holding, it will be transformed appropriately.

 ## Example